lue-bird/elm-state-interface/README.md

 Note: This example is only supposed to show differences in architecture.
 Unlike [`andrewMacmurray/elm-concurrent-task`](https://dark.elm.dmy.fr/packages/andrewMacmurray/elm-concurrent-task/latest/), `elm-state-interface` does not allow custom tasks/interfaces.
-Instead, the goal of this package is to publish more browser APIs like webstorage instead of users doing the work only for their own projects.
+Instead, the goal of this package is to publish more browser APIs like gamepads instead of users doing the work only for their own projects.
 Since I'm a noob in the js world, feedback and contributions are super welcome ❀

 ## present